swapnil-shah/react-hooks/README.md

 ### Noteworthy Points

-- hooks are completely opt-in you don't have to learn or use hooks if you don't want to
+- Hooks are completely opt-in you don't have to learn or use hooks if you don't want to
-- hooks don't contain any breaking changes and the release is 100% backwards compatible
+- Hooks don't contain any breaking changes and the release is 100% backwards compatible
 - Classes won't be removed from React
 - Can't use hooks inside a class component but your app can definitely mix classes and functional components
 - Hooks don't replace your existing knowledge of react concepts instead hooks provide a more direct API to the react concepts you already know such as props state context refs and life cycle